Deepfake: Copyright on Body and Voice. The First EU Law against AI-generated Videos Arrives

 Deepfake Phishing: Let’s not Forget the Importance of Training

-The phenomenon is also very widespread in Italy.
+The phenomenon is also rampant in Italy.

-Just think of the Governor of the Bank of Italy Fabio Panetta who promotes safe and profitable financial investments and many other political and entertainment figures who have been cloned: Elly Schlein, Giuseppe Conte, Giorgia Meloni, Mara Venier, who found herself alongside Elon Musk to promote a fraudulent investment or Fabio Fazio who advertises a financial platform to obtain a lot of money in a few months.
+Consider the figure of the Governor of the Bank of Italy, Fabio Panetta, who promotes safe and profitable financial investments, alongside numerous other political and entertainment personalities who have been cloned: Elly Schlein, Giuseppe Conte, Giorgia Meloni, Mara Venier, who found herself alongside Elon Musk to promote a fraudulent investment, or Fabio Fazio, who advertises a financial platform promising significant earnings in a few months.
+A very alarming phenomenon is Deepfake Phishing, a technology used to create fake images and videos or replicate the tone and voice of a person, with its most disturbing application being the perfect imitation of CEOs and company executives issuing orders to their subordinates.

-These are attacks that can have a devastating effect.
+These attacks can have devastating consequences.

 The Danish Proposal